Biofeedback in Stress Management

 Learning and memory skills are also improved.
 Stress can be reduced effectively and for a long time.
 The various states of the brain can be influenced by self-regulation.
 Specific states such as relaxation or sleep can also be trained in this way.

-Recommendations on how to choose among different modalities of biofeedback in stress management and eliminate its vegetative symptoms
+Recommendations on how to choose among different modalities of biofeedback for stress reduction and eliminate its vegetative symptoms

-The choice among different modalities of Biofeedback in stress management depends on what symptoms are prevailing.
+The choice among different modalities of biofeedback for stress management depends on the prevailing symptoms.

 • cold hands or feet,